DanielF29/Plots/README.md

 # Plots
 Repository to share code to generate different kinds of plots.
+At the moment:

-At the moment Box-plots, Scatter-plots and combinations
+A colab with Box-plots, Scatter-plots and combinations.
+A colab with 3D Plotly plots of data.